constandinos1999/FinalYearProject-BlockchainElectronicVotingSystem/README.md

 Running the next command will verify the smart contract on BscScan.

-The '**contactaddress**' below indicates that the contact address given from running the previous command should be pasted here.
+The '**contractaddress**' below indicates that the contract address given from running the previous command should be pasted here.

 ```
 npx hardhat verify --network binance *contractaddress*